 Doggie Dessert Race

-This game can get messy, so have kids sit around a table covered in a disposable tablecloth and keep plenty of napkins and wet wipes on hand.
+This game can get messy, so have kids sit around a table covered with a disposable tablecloth and keep plenty of napkins and wet wipes on hand.
 Place a dog bowl in front of each player and fill the bowls with soft cake or ice cream.

 Kids must sit on their hands and clean out their bowls using only their mouths.
 The first player to lick his bowl clean wins.